-A decline in credit ratings could increase borrowing costs under our \$300 million credit facility.
+A decline in credit ratings could increase borrowing costs under our two credit facilities.
 A decline in credit ratings would also increase the interest rate on long-term debt to be issued in the capital markets and could negatively impact our ability to complete capital market transactions.

 Cross Defaults.
-Under CenterPoint Energy's revolving credit facility, a payment default on, or a non-payment default that permits acceleration of, any indebtedness exceeding \$50 million by us will cause a default.
-Pursuant to the indenture governing CenterPoint Energy's senior notes, a payment default by us, in respect of, or an acceleration of, borrowed money and certain other specified types of obligations, in the aggregate principal amount of \$50 million will cause a default.
-As of September 30, 2008, CenterPoint Energy had four series of senior notes outstanding aggregating \$950 million in principal amount under this indenture.
-A default by CenterPoint Energy would not trigger a default under our debt instruments or bank credit facility.
+Under CenterPoint Energy's \$1.2 billion revolving credit facility, a payment default on, or a non-payment default that permits acceleration of, any indebtedness exceeding \$50 million by us will cause a default.
+In addition, four outstanding series of CenterPoint Energy's senior notes, aggregating \$950 million in principal amount as of April 30, 2009, provide that a payment default by us, in respect of, or an acceleration of, borrowed money and certain other specified types of obligations, in the aggregate principal amount of \$50 million, will cause a default.
+A default by CenterPoint Energy would not trigger a default under our debt instruments or bank credit facilities.